aquasecurity/tracee/docs/contributing/events/kprobes/kallsyms_lookup_name.md

 ## Arguments
 * `symbol_name`:`const char*`[K] - the symbol that is being looked-up.
 * `symbol_address`:`void*`[K] - the address of the symbol returned by the function.
 0 if not found.
-* `syscall`:`int`[K,OPT] - the id of the syscall that invoked this lookup. present only if `detect-syscall` output option is on.
-If output option `parse-arguments` was chosen as well, the value will be transformed to the syscall name as a string type.
+* `syscall`:`int`[K] - the id of the syscall that invoked this lookup.
+If output option `parse-arguments` was chosen, the value will be transformed to the syscall name as a string type.

 ## Hooks
 ### kallsyms_lookup_name